Lake George Winter CarnivalCheck it out

 Where to play: When the temperatures drop in Lake George, bundle up and head outdoors for some winter fun.
 Cast a line on the frozen lake for an afternoon of ice fishing, sled down the hills at Battlefield Park, or freestyle on the outdoor ice rink next to Lake George High School.

-Where to eat: Designed to look like a vintage logging camp, Log Jam has created the ultimate Adirondacks feel with stone fireplaces and wood floors.
-Come hungry and chow down on chair-broiled porterhouse or some maple Dijon salmon, while enjoying the authentic lumber setting.
+Where to eat: Designed to look like a vintage logging camp, The Log Jam has created the ultimate Adirondack feel with stone fireplaces and wood floors.
+Come hungry and chow down on char-broiled porterhouse or some maple Dijon salmon, while enjoying the authentic lumber setting.

 For some of the coziest dining in the North Country, check out the Grist Mill in Warrensburg.
 Built on the Schroon River in 1824, the historic building was first turned into a restaurant in 1976.
 The food is unique and high-end, and the décor celebrates the building’s Adirondack history.
 For one of the coziest experiences in the Lake George Area, head to the downstairs bar for a drink.
 The cold beers on tap, old mill machinery overhead, and roaring fireplace combine to create a warm ambiance that is hard to forget.